everchathq/everchathq/README.md

 # Everchat

-Everchat is a cross-platform web app where people can build communities and talk about topics that matter to them in the easiest way ever.
-Nowadays, community-building tools out there have one central source of power—the admins.
-We see this as a problem in community development and equality as such.
-That's why we focus on delivering the best possible experience to you—the individual.
+Everchat is an app where people can build communities and talk about topics that matter to them in the easiest way ever.
+Currently, community social networks are overly complicated; they collect and sell your data to advertisers (and other 3rd parties), and most sadly, if they don't like your opinion—they censor you.
+These are some of the many reasons why we decided to build Everchat for you.

 <br/>